-Follow the alphabet through Salford’s collections as we take you on a journey from an Ape to the zodiac.
+Follow the alphabet through Salford’s collections as we take you on a journey from an aeroplane to a zither.

-This exhibition will continue with an updated display from Saturday 14 March 2020.
-Some favourites such as the Buddha and the doll’s house are returning alongside new objects and artworks to showcase the collection.
+We updated the display in March 2020 and the exhibition will continue throughout 2021.
+Some favourites such as the Buddha and the doll’s house have returned alongside new objects and artworks to showcase the collection.

 Sign up to our mailing list and be the first to find out about our latest news, offers and forthcoming events.
 Stay in the know, on the go.